 I’ve done a lot of experimenting with these roasted mushrooms over the past few years and have the proportions down to a science.
 Most recipes you’ll find on FoodieandWine.com are pretty flexible, but this isn’t one of them.
 Sure- you can slab as much garlic and butter as you like, but make sure you read our cooking tips and stick to them.
 Stick.
 To.
 The.
 Tips.

 Own an instant pot?
 Utilizing this very recipe, we created a Roasted Mushrooms version for the Instant Pot: Garlic Butter Mushrooms.
+You can also use the mushrooms to make our Instant Pot Beef Stroganoff.

 * You may use small button mushrooms, brown mushrooms or white mushrooms.
 They all cook beautifully.